Scott Stanford: Professional wrestling career

 Stanford debuted in WWE in 2009 replacing Jack Korpela as the host of WWE Bottom Line.
 In October 2010, he became the new play-by-play commentator for WWE Superstars replacing Michael Cole.
 He called his first episode on the October 7 episode of Superstars with Jerry Lawler.
 This team was short-lived, however, as in mid-November injured wrestler CM Punk, who had started commentating on Raw, replaced Lawler on Superstars.
 At the end of December, Punk left the commentary team after assaulting John Cena on Raw and SmackDown with a chair.
 Starting on the December 31 episode of Superstars, Josh Mathews joined Stanford as the color commentator.
 In addition to his commentary duties, with Tony Dawson, he hosted the pre-recorded PPV Preshow every month.
 Stanford also made appearances in Zack Ryder's weekly Z!
 True Long Island Story YouTube series.
 On the show, Stanford revealed that he was the man who attacked Chiappetta, Ryder's best friend, becoming a heel in the process.
 This was later proven false as it was Stanford's exact look-alike, Rot (wearing a "#Heel" Jacket), who performed the ambush.
 Stanford was the host of the Monday Night Raw and SmackDown Live pre-shows on the WWE Network until November 2016 as well as the host of This Week in WWE.
-Stanford announced he had left WWE in July 2025.
+Stanford announced he had left WWE in July 2025 ending his 15-year tenure with the company.